leuraph/experiments/edge_based_variational_adaptivity/plain_convergence/readme.md

 $\mathbb V_{N_k}$ and $\mathbb V_{N_{k+1}}$
 and $\mathbb V_{N_{k+1}}$ is obtained by running EVA on the pair
 $(u^h_{N_k}, \mathbb V_{N_k})$
+and either
-and marking only **one** edge for refinement, i.e. the (possibly non-unique) edge corresponding to the biggest energy decay.
+-   marking only **one** edge for refinement, i.e. the (possibly non-unique) edge corresponding to the biggest energy reduction indicator from EVA,
+-   or using dörfler marking on the energy reduction indicators from EVA.

 ## Problem 1 (Poisson Equation on L-shape)
 This problem is given by the BVP